 In Estonia, the release of GMOs into the environment and marketing is subject to the Deliberate Release into the Environment of Genetically Modified Organisms Act that also contains provisions regarding the engagement and participation of the public in the decision process regarding the release of GMOs into the environment, and marketing.

-Pursuant to section 5 of the Act, the Gene Technology Committee has been established in the administrative area of the Ministry of the Environment that inter alia provides assessments regarding the applications for licences to release GMOs in the environment and marketing.
+Pursuant to section 5 of the Act, the Gene Technology Committee has been established in the administrative area of the Ministry of the Environment that inter alia revises and provides assessments regarding the applications for licences to release GMOs in the environment and marketing.
 Besides government agencies and universities, the committee also includes representatives of environmental organisations who have through the committee a direct access to the information contained in the licence application and the right to submit additional questions and comments.
 The committee assesses the licence applications submitted both in Estonia and through any other EU Member State (only regarding marketing).

 The act comprises several clauses on disclosure related to the licence application.
 E.g. pursuant to § 8 and § 23 the Ministry of the Environment must notify the public in at least one newspaper of national circulation, if new data have become available during the processing of the licence or after the granting of the licence regarding the hazards to human health or environment related to the release into the environment or marketing.
 The content of the information to be disclosed is established in the regulation of the Minister of the Environment No. 68 of 8 June 2004 “Information submitted and disclosed for the hazard having become known related to the release of GMO into the environment or marketing of a product containing or composed of genetically modified organisms”.